dbanty/dbanty/README.md

 ### What I Do

 I spend most of my time in backend web development with [FastAPI] (Python).
-I also maintain a couple open source projectssuch as [openapi-python-client] and [Dobby].
+I also maintain a couple open source projects such as [openapi-python-client] and [Dobby].

 In my free time, I also blog about various topics that interest me on [my personal website][website].
 Right now that's mostly about trying to find and/or create a web API framework as nice as [FastAPI] using Rust.